Israel’s Place in the New, Unstable Middle East

 A Personal Take on Israel

 British-born Horovitz has spent all of his working life as a journalist in Israel and offers a unique overview into the realities of this most addictive and complex of countries.
 He discusses its regional challenges, the dilemmas of peace-making, and internal social, economic and religious issues.
 He looks at the successes of Israel’s absorption of immigrants, explains the flourishing of Israel’s remarkable hi-tech economy, discusses the revival of Hebrew and much more, in a talk filled with personal anecdote, hard fact and good humor.

 David Horovitz is the founding editor of The Times of Israel, the Jerusalem-based current affairs website that launched in February 2012.
-The Times of Israel, which provides independent coverage of Israel, the region and the Jewish world, is the fastest-growing news site in the Jewish world, and now also publishes in French, Chinese and Arabic.
+The Times of Israel, which provides independent coverage of Israel, the region and the Jewish world, is the fastest-growing news site in the Jewish world, and now also publishes in French, Arabic and Persian.

-Horovitz was previously editor-in-chief of The Jerusalem Post (from 2004-2011).
-Before that, he was editor and publisher of the award-winning newsmagazine The Jerusalem Report.
+Horovitz was previously editor-in-chief of The Jerusalem Post (2004-2011).
+Before that, he was editor and publisher of the award-winning news magazine The Jerusalem Report.

 He has written from Israel for newspapers around the world, including The New York Times, Los Angeles Times, Irish Times and (London) Independent, and is a frequent interviewee on CNN, the BBC, Sky, Fox News, NPR and other TV and radio stations.